-Your parser must support all both forms of variable declaration and all three forms of variable specification.
+Your parser must support both forms of variable declaration (individual and distributed) and all three forms of variable specification.

-'''

 • http://golang.org/ref/spec#VarDecl

-'''

 2.5 Type declaration

 A type declaration in Go is the keyword type followed by an identifier (the new name for a type) followed by an existing type.